btannady/projects/README.md

 Kin-Keepers | Software Engineer Intern | Summer 2020
 <br />
 <br />
+Without giving away too much information, this was a project during my Summer 2020 internship that spanned several months in length.
 Built the surveillance software for the Biometrics IoT Integration team, allowing devices to probe in real-time for elderly heart rate and accelerometer movement detection data wirelessly over Bluetooth LE signals.
 <br />
 Researched and devised a proof of concept for integrating GATT server/client interactions into company's internal software.
 <br />